Factorization algebras and abelian CS/WZW-type correspondences: Applications

 \subsubsection{Relationship with the intermediate Jacobian}

-We have seen that the boundary observables of higher dimensional abelian Chern-Simons theory are obtained as the (twisted) enveloping factorization algebra of the abelian dg Lie algebra $\fJ_X := \Omega^{\leq n, \bu}(X)[2n]$.
+Let $X$ denote the complex manifold $\partial M$.
+We have seen that the boundary observables of higher dimensional abelian Chern-Simons theory are obtained as the (twisted) enveloping factorization algebra of the abelian dg Lie algebra $\fJ_X := \Omega^{\leq n, \bu}(X)[2k]$.
 When $X$ is compact K\"{a}hler, this dg Lie algebra is related to the {\em intermediate Jacobian}~\cite{Griffiths1, Griffiths2, ClemensGriffiths}.

 Like our theories and boundary conditions have been, notice that the object $\fJ_X$ is sufficiently local on the complex manifold $X$, meaning it is given as the sheaf of sections of a vector bundle and its differential is a differential operator.
 Although no Lie bracket plays a role here, we will continue to refer to it as a sheaf of abelian dg Lie algebras.